CGAL/cgal/Maintenance/MacOSX_Installer/README.txt

    Save it as CGAL.pkg.
 Eventually commit your new project to the svn server.
-5. Open the DiskUtility and create a read-write disk image (named CGAL-X.Y-RW.dmg) with the appropriate size.
+5. Open the DiskUtility and create a read-write disk image (named CGAL-X.Y.dmg) with the appropriate size.
 Copy CGAL.pkg in the disk image.
 Eject the disk image.
-Using the DiskUtility application convert the CGAL-X.Y-RW.dmg disk image to a read-only disk image.
-Save the new disk image as CGAL-X.Y.dmg.
+Using the DiskUtility application convert the CGAL-X.Y.dmg disk image to a read-only disk image.
+Save the new disk image as CGAL-X.Y-RO.dmg.
+Discard your read-write image and rename CGAL-X.Y-RO.dmg to CGAL-X.Y.dmg.
                         You all set!!!